SAP-samples/teched2023-DA271/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/teched2023-DA271)](https://api.reuse.software/info/github.com/SAP-samples/teched2023-DA271)

-# Session ID - Session Title
+# DA271 - Delighting Analytics Users via Advanced Data Models in SAP Datasphere - Jump Start Session

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2023 session called <br> :point_right: ***DA271 - Delighting Analytics Users via Advanced Data Models in SAP Datasphere***.

 ## Overview

-This session introduces attendees to some very cool ideas and some more ideas
+This jump start session will give you the opportunity to build a scenario with exercises for SAP Datasphere.
+Analyzing complex business data in the SAP Analytics Cloud solution is massively simplified if modelers prepare their data models well using the SAP Datasphere solution.
+They can prepare the relevant dimensions of analysis and company KPIs regardless of internal complexity, leverage hierarchies, automate currency conversion, and more.
+Dig deep into the modeling tools of SAP Datasphere, get hands-on experience modeling an end-to-end case, and quickly prepare analytics that delight business users.

 ## Requirements

+* Google Chrome Browser
-The requirements to follow the exercises in this repository are...
+* Access to this GitHub repository
+* Access to any SAP Datasphere system and in case you do not have access you can use a guided experience trial
+* You will also need a set of files for these exercises  <br>
+Download the ZIP-file from the GitHub site: :arrow_right: [DA271_ModelFiles.zip](DA271_ModelFiles.zip)

 ## Exercises